selfmadechouhan/Registration-Automation/README.md

 # Registration-Automation
-Efficient event registration automation using JavaScript and Google Apps Script....!!
+<h2> Efficient event registration automation using JavaScript and Google Apps Script....!! </h2> <br>
+This GitHub repository hosts an automated registration system codebase developed to streamline the registration process for events, such as university festivals or conferences....
+The code, written in JavaScript using Google Apps Script, efficiently manages registration numbers, form submissions, and confirmation messages within Google Sheets and Forms....
+Through meticulous parameter configuration and seamless integration with Google Apps Script, this system offers a robust solution for automating registration workflows, enhancing efficiency and accuracy....